Fourth person from quarantined ship dies as Japan plans new measures

 - 'Contain the spread' -

-As the situation on the ship has come under scrutiny, infections have spiked inside Japan, with 156 cases including one death.
+As the situation on the ship has come under scrutiny, infections have spiked inside Japan, with at least 164 cases including one death, the health ministry said late Tuesday.

 "We are seeing in several areas in our country the sporadic emergence of patients whose routes of infection remain unclear and there are some clusters of patients," Kato said.